GaloisInc/ivorylang-org/pages/languages/ivory-cheatsheet.md

 The Ivory compiler is called by calling `compile [m0, m1, ... mn]`, where `m_i` are [modules][moduledefs].

-Assuming you are using GHCI (GHC interpreter), you can set arguments to the compiler by running
+Assuming you are using GHCi (GHC interpreter), you can set arguments to the compiler by running
 ```
 > :set args ... args ...